 Summer Reading Printable from Annette at Tips from a Typical Mom

 Reading—in my mind—is the single best activity for summer (besides maybe reading at the beach).
 Annette has some fun reading charts and a reward system to help kids keep track of what they read this summer.

 Road Trip Journal from Jen at Your Everyday Family

 We’ve done road trip journals before, but I LOVE what Jen has put together here and we will definitely be using this one for the handful of road trips we have planned for this summer.

-Enter your email into the form below.
+Enter your email into the form at the end of this post.
 The printables will be sent directly to your email inbox.